pablogs9/husarnet-docs/docs/manual-client.md

 image: https://i.imgur.com/mErPwqL.png
 ---

 This manual describes how to use **Husarnet Client** app on Linux.
 Your devices with **Husarnet Client** installed communicate with each other directly, without any central server forwarding traffic.
 That is a true low latency, peer-to-peer connection over the internet.
-Your devices see each other like they were in the same LAN.
+Your devices see each other like they were in the same LAN.test

 ## Installation methods